quii/learn-go-with-tests/reading-files.md

 ## Write the minimal amount of code for the test to run and check the failing test output

 The package doesn't exist, create a new file `blogposts.go` and put `package blogposts` inside it.
 You'll need to then import that package into your tests.
-For me the imports now look like:
+For me, the imports now look like:

 ```go
 import (